 The objectives are to gain knowledge for the purpose of developing more effective treatment strategies and interventions.

-6. Alzheimer’s disease is ranked as the 6th leading cause of death in the United States.
+6. Alzheimer’s ranked as the 6th leading cause of death in the United States.

 However, systemic and genetically derived blood and health conditions rank high among those contributing to early morbidity.

 Diseases and conditions that are associated with the brain are some of the most difficult to prevent and have zero cure.

 Therefore, Alzheimer’s disease is among those that affect don’t have much of a preventable precursor aside from aging.

 7. Causes and Risk Factors for Alzheimer’s disease

 8. Women are more likely than men to be affected by Alzheimer’s disease.